-To learn more about this project and how to get started, go to the Biodiversity Squamish web page, scroll down the home page of Biodiversity Squamish and click on ‘About’ this project.
+To learn more about Biodiversity Squamish and how to get started, go to the project’s home page, scroll down and click on ‘About’.
 Be sure to click on ‘more’ to see the full description and useful links to the iNaturalist website. iNaturalist will help you with identification, as will other iNaturalist members.
 You can join the Biodiversity Squamish Facebook group to share and discuss what you and others are finding.